-This short list contains five legitimate agencies who book background actors for work.
+This short list contains five legitimate agencies that book background actors for work.
 All of these agencies have free registration, and each of them may have different registration methods.
-Use this list to jump start your career as a background actor in New York City.
+Use this list to jump-start your career as a background actor in New York City.

 1. Central Casting

 Central Casting, formed in 1925, is the leading background-actor casting agency in New York City and possibly the entire United States.
 If you want background work, get in good with this agency.
 They have four offices across the country: New York City, Los Angeles, Atlanta, and New Orleans.
 They also have their own, in-house payroll, which, trust me, is a great thing.
 Here are some of the shows and movies they cast for:

 - Master of None,